cooljith91112/ReiLua-Enhanced/UPGRADE_SUMMARY.md

 ### 3. **Splash Screens**
 - Always embedded dual logo splash screens
-- Screen 1: "INDRAJITH MAKES GAMES" on Raylib red background
+- Screen 1: Custom text on Raylib red background
 - Screen 2: "Made using" with Raylib and ReiLua logos
 - Each screen: 0.8s fade in, 2.5s display, 0.8s fade out
 - `--no-logo` flag to skip in development